mokuda2/senioryearreflection/_posts/2024-05-01-Introduction.md

 Chapter 1 is mostly a summary of my junior year reflection and anything that will help bring context in passages of my senior year.
 Starting in chapter 2, I pick up where I left off from my junior year reflection and jump into my senior year.

-I hope you can take away something valuable from my reflection, whether it be a perspective you’ve never heard or thought of before or a lesson learned from my experiences.
+I hope you can take away something valuable from my reflection, whether it be a perspective you’ve never thought of or a lesson learned from my experiences.
 Again, I hope you enjoy reading my reflection!

 -Michael Okuda